 Food is generally followed by a generous serving of fresh fruits like strawberries, plums, cherries and apples which grow here and not all over India due to the cool climate.

-Punjabi people are robust people with robust appetites and their food is like the Punjabis themselves, simple, sizeable and hearty with no unnecessary frills or exotic accompaniments.
+Punjabi community is robust people with robust appetites and their food is like the Punjabis themselves, simple, sizeable and hearty with no unnecessary frills or exotic accompaniments.
 The Punjabi tandoori cooking is celebrated as one of the most popular cuisines throughout the world.
 Huge earthen ovens are half buried in the ground and heated with a coal fire lit below it.
 Marinated meat, chicken, fish, paneer, rotis and naans of many types are cooked in this novel oven and the results are absolutely scrumptious!

 Punjab has imbibed some aspects of its cuisine from external influences.
 Connoisseurs of the cuisine say that the gravy component of Punjabi cuisine came from the Mughals.
 The most popular example is the murg makhani.
 It served the state well to combine this influence in its cooking since it had a lot of pure ghee and butter.
 Murg makhani also provided a balance to tandoori chicken, which was dry because it was charcoal cooked.
 Nans and parathas, rotis made of maize flour are typical Punjabi breads.
 Of course, over the years the roti has been modified to add more variety, so there is the rumali roti, the naan and the laccha parathas, all cooked in the tandoor.

-Winter, in Punjab, brings in the season of the famous makki ki roti(maize flour bread) and sarson ka saag(mustard leaf gravy).
+In Punjab, winter brings in the season of the famous makki ki roti(maize flour bread) and sarson ka saag(mustard leaf gravy).
 No meal is complete without a serving of lassi( sweet or salted drink made with curd) or fresh curd and white butter which is consumed in large quantities.
 The other popular dishes, which belong exclusively to Punjab, are ma ki dal, rajma (kidney beans) and stuffed parathas.

 Having reigned over India for so long, the Moghuls left a deep and long lasting influence on Delhi's cuisine.
 The Mughlai cuisine is literally 'fit for royalty'.
 With it's rich sauces, butter-based curries, ginger flavoured roast meats, and mind-blowing sweets, it has captured the fancy of food lovers all over the world.
 From a tangy shorba or soup to the rose petal strewn kulfi, Mughlai food offers a rich fare that is irresistible.
 Although available throughout the country, the best place to try this royal cuisine is in Delhi.